francyelle349/CS50-s-Introduction-to-Computer-Science-Notes/README.md

 Compose Programs Gradually: Start with a basic version of the program and incrementally add features.
 - Concept: Develop and refine your program in small, manageable steps to achieve the desired functionality.

+## Binary Search Algorithm

+## 1. Concept:

+Binary search is an efficient algorithm for finding a target value within a sorted array.
+It works by repeatedly dividing the search interval in half.

+## 2. How It Works:
+Initial State: Start with the entire array.

+Step 1: Compare the target value with the middle element of the array.
+- If the target value is equal to the middle element, the search is successful.
+- If the target value is less than the middle element, narrow the search to the lower half of the array.
+- If the target value is greater than the middle element, narrow the search to the upper half of the array.

+Step 2: Repeat the process on the narrowed array until the target value is found or the interval is empty.

+## 3. Example:
+- Consider an array [1, 3, 5, 7, 9, 11, 13, 15, 17, 19] and you are searching for the value 7.

+- Initial Search:
+Middle element: 11
+Target 7 is less than 11, so search the left half: [1, 3, 5, 7, 9]
+- Second Search:
+New middle element: 5
+Target 7 is greater than 5, so search the right half of the previous interval: [7, 9]
+- Third Search:
+New middle element: 7
+Target 7 matches the middle element, so the search is successful.

+## 4. Efficiency:

+Binary search is very efficient with a time complexity of O(log⁡n)O(\log n)O(logn), where nnn is the number of elements in the array.
+It significantly reduces the number of comparisons compared to a linear search, especially for large datasets.

+## 5. Practical Application:
+Companies like Google and Microsoft use variations of binary search algorithms to manage and search through vast amounts of data quickly and efficiently.